drupal-graphql/graphql/doc/starting/custom-schema.md

 `example_extension.base.graphqls` and `example_extension.extension.graphqls` are files that can be added on top of the existing schema file to "extend" the schema with new functionality.
 We will approach this in the [Advanced section](./../advanced/composable-schemas.md) when talking about spliting schemas so that you can make certain modules enable new functionalities as they are enabled.

+### Plugins

+The module also includes some Plugins which are required inside the folder `src/Plugin/GraphQL/Schema` and `src/Plugin/GraphQL/SchemaExtension`:

+- GraphQLSchema.php : This file will define the schema itself.
+- GraphQLSchemaExtension.php : This file will be used to implement resolvers.
+The module requires having at least one of these, but you can also implement resolvers across multiple modules by including several schema extensions in each module that exposes certain functionality to the schema when enabled.
+See the [Advanced section](./../advanced/composable-schemas.md) when talking about spliting schemas.

 ## Start implementing resolvers

 Now that we have a schema available that we can access we need these types and fields to return actual data that lives in Drupal content types and fields and for this we need to implement what are called [GraphQL resolvers](https://graphql.org/learn/execution/).
 In this module this is done through a cocept of "Data producers" which are helpers to return data from common Drupal entities and other Drupal objects.
 In the next chapter we will go through what are "Data producers" and how to use them.